markusbuchholz/CppND-System-Monitor-Project-Updated/README.md

 # CppND-System-Monitor

-This ropository inccludes source code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
-Developed System Monitor application can be considered as tiny version of HTOP.
-Application can be moifies and further developed by the other functions, instyresting for final user.
+This repository includes source code for Process System Monitor.
+Developed System Monitor application can be considered as a tiny version of HTOP.
+Application can be adjusted and further developed by the other functions, insteresting for final user.

 ![System Monitor](images/tiny_monitor.png)

-## Udacity Linux Workspace
-[Udacity](https://www.udacity.com/) provides a browser-based Linux [Workspace](https://engineering.udacity.com/creating-a-gpu-enhanced-virtual-desktop-for-udacity-497bdd91a505) for students.

-You are welcome to develop this project on your local machine, and you are not required to use the Udacity Workspace.
-However, the Workspace provides a convenient and consistent Linux development environment we encourage you to try.

 ## ncurses
 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses for display output.